TOLL FREE:

 • Take all prescribed medications as directed.

-• ORAL CONTRAST: If oral contrast is prescribed, you will need to fast for four hours prior to your appointment and arrive two hours prior to your exam.
+• ORAL CONTRAST: You will need to fast for four hours prior to your appointment and arrive two hours prior to your exam.
+You will be asked to drink one 500 ml bottle of water, mixed with 10 ml of Omnipaque (an oral contrast solution that helps enhance your images) every 30 minutes over the next 90 minutes.

 • Bring photo identification and your provincial health card.